Police officers are responsible for enforcing laws and regulations. The tools they use to enforce them are:

 Example: to take possession of property, a robber uses violence (injures, beats or strikes the person it belongs to) or uses or pretends to use a weapon.

-Éducaloi - Why not visit the Educaloi web site to find out more about your rights and obligations?
-There are interactive pages to answer your questions.
+Why not visit the Educaloi Youth Zone "Jeune pour jeunes" to find out more about your rights and obligations?
+There are interactive pages to answer your questions, as well as games and comics.